On Family, Brotherhood and the Ties that Bind

 To this day, I think my brother doesn’t really understand the immense joy, “the bliss,” that comes from immersion in a special interest for an Aspie.(2) It seems that he finds it puzzling, maybe even disturbing.
 Later on, it turns out that my brother, already a teenager then, made it a bit of a project to try to “help me get out my inner world” or something like that, even if that meant provoking me.
 Somehow that made sense to him!
 And I’m afraid it didn’t work too well.
 But now, I finally understood the motivation behind his bizarre and sometimes downright stupid actions and I love him more for it.
-Not for what he did but for what he tried to achieve, and for why he did it, trying to help me even though it was not the parent, in his own (misinformed) understanding.
+Not for what he did but for what he tried to achieve, and for why he did it, trying to help me even though he was not my parent, from within his own (misinformed) understanding.
 His motivation was not resentment but deep concern for me instead!
 I think he failed to realize that even though my mother made many mistakes (she was only human, after all) and she was very much into denial as a coping mechanism, she actually did “get me” better than most.
 Her “adjustment of her parenting style” for me, as described by the psychologist interviewing us, although far from perfect, was still rather effective for my individual needs, all things considered.
 If only we had known why I was the way I was, the way I am, from early on, we might have saved ourselves a lot of aggravation, guilt and even pain.

 Several years ago, I found out about an ancient Hawaiian practice, Ho’oponopono , that had started to gain mainstream recognition, even in some clinical settings.
 It can certainly be understood as a “primitive” form of therapy, in my opinion.
 The Hawaiian Dictionary defines it as: